shreelakshmijoshi/iudx-acl-apd-public/docs/SETUP-and-Installation.md

 ## Logging and Monitoring
 ### Log4j 2
-- For asynchronous logging, logging messages to the console in a specific format, Apache log4j 2 is used
+- For asynchronous logging, logging messages to the console in a specific format, Apache's log4j 2 is used
 - For log formatting, adding appenders, adding custom logs, setting log levels, log4j2.xml could be updated : [link](https://github.com/datakaveri/iudx-acl-apd/blob/main/src/main/resources/log4j2.xml)
-- Please find the reference to [link](https://logging.apache.org/log4j/2.x/manual/index.html)
+- Please find the reference to log4j 2 : [here](https://logging.apache.org/log4j/2.x/manual/index.html)

 ### Micrometer
 - Micrometer is used for observability of the application